 If you want to earn more Alaska Airlines miles through everyday purchases, check out the Alaska Airlines Visa Signature® credit card.
 New cardholders can earn 40,000 bonus miles by making $2,000 or more in purchases on the card within 90 days of account opening.
 If you earn the sign-up bonus, you’ll also qualify for Alaska’s Famous Companion Fare from $121 ($99 base fare plus taxes and fees from $22).

-You’ll also earn three miles for every $1 spent directly on Alaska Airlines and Virgin America purchases and one mile for every $1 spent on other purchases.
+You’ll also earn unlimited three miles for every $1 spent directly on Alaska Airlines purchases and one mile for every $1 spent on other purchases.

 Alex Cohen, founder of Birch Finance, a platform for optimizing credit card rewards, says his favorite airline rewards program is JetBlue’s TrueBlue program because it doesn’t make you jump through hoops.
 “There are no blackout dates,” he says.

-TrueBlue members earn three TrueBlue points per $1 spent on JetBlue flights or earn at least double with 6 points per $1 spent if you book directly on JetBlue’s website.
+TrueBlue members earn three TrueBlue points per $1 spent on JetBlue flights or earn double with at least 6 points per $1 spent if you book directly on jetblue.com.

-You can also earn points through more than 40 JetBlue partners, which include airlines, rental car companies and Amazon.com.
+You can also earn points through two dozen JetBlue partners, which include airlines, rental car companies and Amazon.

 TrueBlue points can be used to cover the base fare on JetBlue flights.
 The amount of points required is tied to current fares, so when fares are low, so are the points needed to redeem flights with your TrueBlue points.

 You can also redeem your TrueBlue points on Hawaiian Airlines flights.